Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Symposium > Ways to Participate

 Call for Evaluators

-Faculty, staff, community partners, and alumni evaluators foster a learning-centered approach, providing constructive and positive feedback to student presenters.
-Registration to volunteer as an evaluator at the next Symposium will open in the spring semester.
+Faculty, staff, graduate students, community partners, and alumni evaluators foster a learning-centered approach, providing constructive and positive feedback to student presenters.
+If you would like to serve as an evaluator, please save the date February 12, 2024 to register as an Evaluator.